iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 For more information about installation and management of plugins, please refer to [WordPress documentation](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Changelog ==

+= 1.8.8.170506 =
+* Improved logic to detect frontend Ajax calls.

+= 1.8.7.170426 =
+* Lowered permission required to manage plugin's settings to "manage_woocommerce".

+= 1.8.6.170408 =
+* Improved support for WooCommerce 3.0:
+	*Updated Aelia\WC\Order class.
+Used method `Order::get_id()` instead of direct access to `Order::$id` in WooCommerce 3.0 and later.

 = 1.8.6.170405 =
 * Improved support for WooCommerce 3.0: